 Spastic leg causes scissoring and circumduction.

 Patients with impaired proprioception must constantly observe placement of their feet to avoid tripping or falling.

-Coordination can be tested with finger-to-nose or knee-to-shin maneuvers, which help detect ataxic movements.
+Coordination testing can help detect ataxic movements.
+Testing maneuvers include

 Pointing a finger at one's own nose then to the examiner's finger (finger-to-nose testing)